cwakamai/imaging-sample-ui/readme.md

 > Licensed under the Apache License, Version 2.0 (the "License");
 > you may not use this file except in compliance with the License.
 >
+> A copy of the License is distributed with this software, or you
-> You may obtain a copy of the License at
+> may obtain a copy of the License at
 >
 >    http://www.apache.org/licenses/LICENSE-2.0
 >